bravoalpha79/Googly-cricket-glossary/README.md

     - Following a logout, if a refresh was clicked (accidentally or intentionally), a Werkzeug error was displayed.
 Fixed by adding a condition to simply render index.html if username is not in session and logout route is invoked.

-4. User stories have been tested individually.
+4. User stories have been tested individually, using Google Chrome as the primary testing browser.
 During the tests, the following issue has been identified:

    - _Message can be sent with an empty message text field._